kocsismate/kocsismate.github.io/_posts/2017-07-23-18-year-old-ethical-hacker-got-arrested-in-hungary.md

 Then it came out that the aforementioned "attacker" is a 18-year-old kid almost without any computer education.
-He was the one who discovered that tickets can be bought [for any price you want](#security-gone-wrong) and who **immediately** reported the bug to the public transportation company.
+He was the one who discovered that tickets can be bought [for any price you want](#security-gone-wrong) and who **immediately** reported the bug to the public transportation company, and four hours later to the most popular online news site, [index.hu][index-bkk-tag].
 The next day, the young "hacker" was **arrested by the police early in the morning**.

 Later that day, BKK Zrt. and T-Systems Zrt. made a common announcement in which they stated that